megabyte-labs/common-npm/NOTES.md

 # eslint rules notes

+- `unicorn/no-array-reduce`
+  This rule conflicts with `functional/no-loop-statement` rule.
+By `no-loop-statement` it discourages to use primitive loops and encourages to use `map` and `reduce` functions.

-- `no-return-void`
+- `functional/no-return-void`
   To allow to set return type `void` disable this rule.

 - `functional/no-throw-statement`
   Because this conflicts with type checking.